 - Make a list of energy uses within the scope and boundaries.

 - Identify relevant variables that potentially affect the energy consumption of significant energy uses (SEUs), and would help create meaningful energy performance indicators (EnPIs) and energy baselines (EnBs).
+If seeking U.S. DOE 50001 Ready recognition identify relevant variables that potentially affect the energy consumption of the scope and boundaries of your 50001 Ready EnMS.

 - Develop and implement a data collection plan based upon the data needs, including the key characteristics of ISO 50001.